-1 Under Section 42(3) an Authority is not required to permit work on a pre-1900 building unless the building is to be demolished.
+&lt;sup>1 Under Section 42(3) an Authority is not required to permit work on a pre-1900 building unless the building is to be demolished.
 Under Section 43(1) a place post-dating 1900 (including the site of a wreck that occurred after 1900) that could provide 'significant evidence relating to the historical and cultural heritage of New Zealand' can be declared by Heritage NZ to be an archaeological site.

-As the proposed potholing, trenching, shaft excavations and levelling earthworks have the potential to expose subsurface archaeological remains, it is recommended that an archaeological Authority is applied for under Section 44(a) of the HNZPTA to cover all earthworks undertaken for this project, as a precaution.
+As the proposed potholing, trenching, shaft excavations and levelling earthworks have the potential to expose subsurface archaeological remains, possibly including remains relating to recorded sites R11/2017 and R11/1936, it is recommended that an archaeological Authority is applied for under Section 44(a) of the HNZPTA to cover all earthworks undertaken for this project, as a precaution.
 This should be obtained before any earthworks are carried out.
 The conditions of the Authority are likely to include archaeological monitoring of preliminary earthworks, and procedures for recording any archaeological evidence before it is modified or destroyed.
 This approach would have the advantage of allowing any archaeology uncovered during the Project works to be dealt with immediately, avoiding delays while an Authority is applied for and processed.